 Because lack of control is such an important feature in your son or daughter's life (ie over food and emotions), whenever possible try to "give back" control by entrusting him or her with important tasks, praise whenever they do something right, or even just when they are feeling a little low.
-Positively develop and build their self-esteem.
+Positively develop and build his self-esteem.

 Negotiation about behaviour with your son or daughter can have very positive outcomes.
 Things that others may consider insignificant maybe very important to him or her, and sometimes it is relatively easy to reach a compromise by rewarding in very small ways.
-Simple things like foot massages and aromatherapy treatment can all be of ihelp.
+Simple things like foot massages or aromatherapy treatment can be of immense help.